Holt Collier

 Holt Collier (c.
 1848 – August 1, 1936) was a noted African-American bear hunter and sportsman.
 While leading a hunt for U.S. President Teddy Roosevelt in November 1902, Collier unwittingly set the stage for the event that originated Roosevelt's nickname, "Teddy Bear."

 Biography

-Collier was born circa 1848 as a slave in Mississippi and was the third generation to be enslaved by the Hinds family on Plum Ridge Plantation, built by General Thomas Hinds, who was a veteran of the Battle of New Orleans in 1815.
+Collier was born circa 1848 as a slave in Mississippi and was the third generation to be held as slaves by the Hinds family on Plum Ridge Plantation, built by General Thomas Hinds, who was a veteran of the Battle of New Orleans in 1815.
 At the request of General Andrew Jackson, Hinds had surveyed central Mississippi and chose the site for the state capital, Jackson, before settling nearby in the area which is now Hinds County.

-Collier killed his first bear at the age of ten; thereafter, he was forced by his captors to use his skills to supply meat for the table of the Hinds family and the dozens of other African Americans they enslaved.
-At the outbreak of the Civil War, Howell Hinds joined the Confederate Army and gave Collier his freedom papers.
-Collier immediately tried to join the Confederate forces alongside Hinds, but was told he was too young to fight.
-He ran away from the plantation and stowed away on a riverboat in the Mississippi for almost a year and then joined the 9th Texas Brigade by his own choice and served throughout the war.
-He finished his service as one of Nathan Bedford Forrest’s most trusted cavalry scouts, known as a superb horseman and marksman.